vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 Neo4j is a very popular graph database and an example of NoSQL technology.

-MongoDB uses its Cypher Query Language (CQL) for handling data management.
+Neo4j uses its Cypher Query Language (CQL) for handling data management.

 [Click here to go to the Neo4j section.](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/projects/Neo4j.md)